-Use the Color Cast Evedropper to select a color
+Use the Color Cast Eyedropperto select a color to be altered.
 2. Drag the "From" color slider of the Lightness bar to the desired tone range (or enter the numerical value directly in the "L" edit box of the "From" color settings) to be affected by color adjustment.

-- 3. Adjust the "Delta" LCH values to expand or reduce the region of the color area to be altered.
-This can be done by one of the following: - a) Adjust the Lightness bar and the radius, intersection, and arc of the sector in the color wheel. - b) Enter numerical values directly in the " Delta" LCH edit boxes.
+- 3. Adjust the " \triangle delta" LCH values to expand or reduce the region of the color area to be altered.
+This can be done by one of the following: - a) Adjust the Lightness bar and the radius, intersection, and arc of the sector in the color wheel. - b) Enter numerical values directly in the " \triangle delta" LCH edit boxes.